-This mix has been designed for riparian buffer areas with mesic soils and full sun for at least 70% of the day where there are goals of providing wildlife habitat and soil stabilization, water quality benefits.
+This riparian buffer mix has been designed for southern and western parts of Minnesota in areas with mesic to dry soils and full sun for at least 70% of the day in agricultural settings where there are goals of providing wildlife habitat, soil stabilization, and water quality benefits.

-Partners also include stakeholder collaboration among Non-profits, Seed vendors, SWCD, Tribal Governments, Consultants, County and Cities. (see stakeholder list on website)
+Partners also include collaboration among Non-profits, Seed vendors, SWCD, Tribal Governments, Consultants, County and Cities.
+(See partner list on website)